Mutual Respect: Avoid Referring to Dental Colleagues as ‘Just a …’

-After graduating from the dental hygiene program, I temped for about a year since I had no previous dental experience, and I wanted to see what dental hygiene opportunities were out there.
-One office where I temped was interesting enough that I am here 17 years later writing about it.
+After graduating from the dental hygiene program, I temped for about a year since I had no previous dental experience.
+I also wanted to see what dental hygiene opportunities were out there.
+One office where I temped was interesting enough that I am here years later writing about it.
 The office was a father/daughter dental practice, and he was on his way to retirement, working only a few days a week after practicing for over 35 years.

-At one appointment, the doctor did the exam, called out all caries detected, and explained to the patient the needed treatment.
+The doctor did the exam at one appointment, called out all caries detected, and explained the needed treatment to the patient.
 As the dentist finished the exam, the patient asked how many cavities he had.
 There was silence for a few seconds.
-The dentist didn’t answer, so I promptly counted and answered with “Six.”
-The dentist looked at me and talked half to the patient and half to me, sternly stating that I didn’t have the authority to tell the patient how many cavities he had as I am not allowed to diagnose.
+The dentist didn’t answer, so I promptly counted and answered with “six.”
+The dentist looked at me and talked half to the patient and half to me, sternly stating that I didn’t have the authority to tell the patient how many cavities he had as I was not allowed to diagnose.

 He then shifted his gaze to the patient and explained that I was “just a temp hygienist” and didn’t know better.
 There’s a lot to tackle with this in general, but the “just a …” comment stood out.